scmscomb/scmscomb.github.io/index.md

 _**Cycle decompositions in $k$-uniform hypergraphs**_
 [zoom](https://zoom.us/j/89397658300?pwd=cXdDYkpJSEdtYXdZR1NNZ3dCcDlhQT09) pw 121323

 We show that $k$-uniform hypergraphs on $n$ vertices whose codegree is at least $(2/3 + o(1))n$ can be decomposed into tight cycles, subject to the trivial divisibility condition that every vertex degree is divisible by $k$.
-As a corollary, we show that such hypergraphs also have a tight Euler tour answering a question of Glock, Joos, K\"uhn and Osthus.
+As a corollary, we show that such hypergraphs also have a tight Euler tour answering a question of Glock, Joos, Kühn and Osthus.
-This is joint work with Sim\'on Piga and Nicol\'as Sanhueza-Matamala.
+This is joint work with Simón Piga and Nicolás Sanhueza-Matamala.

 ### Dec 16, 2022,   [Yunkun Zhou](https://stanford.edu/~yunkunz/) (Stanford University)